James Arthur Cuidon

 He was also a published photographer, and the Missouri Botanical Gardens was one of his favorite places to take photos.
 He and Joan also loved to travel and take photos of all the places they visited.
 He spent many happy hours building model airplanes and painting, and loved spending time with his grandkids and great-grandkids.
 He also volunteered with Wings of Hope.
 Jim and Joan were active members of the Catholic Church.

-Services: Memorial Mass will be held in July 2020.
-Check back to this website for updated information.
-Interment Jefferson Barracks National Cemetery.
+Services: A Memorial Mass will be celebrated on Saturday, July 4, 2020 at Holy Redeemer Catholic Church, Lockwood at Joy, Webster Groves, at 10:00 a.m.
+Private interment Jefferson Barracks National Cemetery.
 Contributions to Honor Flight www.honorflight.org or the Wounded Warrior Project www.woundedwarriorproject.org appreciated.